 The young man who’d dragged her into the room was the first to make himself coherent over the outpouring of voices.
 He shouted everyone else down, and Erin finally managed to count how many people were in the room.

-Nine—no, ten.
+Seven—no, eight.
 The girl in the chair hadn’t gotten up, but she was still staring in Erin’s direction.
 Ressa had left.

 The young man smiled at Erin again, revealing straight teeth, probably the result of braces, another oddity.
 He introduced himself at last, along with the others.